• Skip to primary navigation

 Nikon 14-24mm f/2.8G Focus Shift at 14mm

 In order to obtain the earlier MTF numbers, I had to reacquire focus at each aperture, which took me a while to run.
-Basically, if you focus at f/2.8 then stop down, you will have a significant shift, even as early as f/4!
+Basically, if you focus at f/2.8 and then stop down, you will have a significant shift, even as early as f/4!
 As you zoom in to 16mm, focus shift is reduced a bit, but it comes back strong again at 24mm.
 The corners can potentially look better at 24mm if I focused on them, but then the center becomes blurred.
-To avoid these problems on high resolution sensors, I would recommend to stop down to f/5.6-f/8 in live view before focus is acquired.
+To avoid these problems on high-resolution sensors, I would recommend stopping down to f/5.6-f/8 in live view before focus is acquired.

 Nikon 14-24mm f/2.8G Image Samples (1)